Taylor-McNeil/FrontendMentorSolutions/docs/blog-preview-card-main/README.md

-# Frontend Mentor - Blog Solution
-# Frontend Mentor - Blog Preview Solution
+# Frontend Mentor - Blog Preview Card Solution

-This is a solution to the [Blog Preview Card challenge](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS) on Frontend Mentor.
+This is a solution to the [Blog Preview Card ](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS) challenge on Frontend Mentor.

 ## Table of contents